SandyRodger/LS220_DSA/README.md

 - Talking about time complexities of my solutions
   - identifying which algorithm(s) is implied by which time complexity
 - Writing recursive definitions
-- Working with Maps and Sets
+- Working with Maps and Sets - tick
 - QuickSort (with recursion!?) => this is making me want to cut off my own dick.
 - when a variable should be a const.
 (I'm using let variables univeraslly).